sundarganesh21/sundarganesh21.github.io/projects/project1_fx_mean_rev.md

 Then, let's look at the portfolio performance over the entire time period.
 The performance looks great!
 At first glance, we're looking at annualized returns of around 28.8%.
 However, we all know that returns is not the full picture.
 The strategy also produces a Sharpe ratio of around 1.8, which is often satisfactory for trading.

+![portfolio vs time](../assets/images/project1/portfolio_vs_time.png)

 ## 4. Disclaimers and Drawbacks
 This entire analysis is fully academic, and is riddled with reasons not to use it.

-![portfolio vs time](../assets/images/project1/portfolio_vs_time.png)
+I'm testing on the same data that I used for training.